gs3810/Python/README.md

 # Projects
-Includes key projects that I have undertaken for various tasks
+Includes a variety of projects that span many ML models, for example:

-Examples include;
+- Ensemble Trees for recession predicition
-- NLP sorting algorithm
+- NLP sorting template for organising financial datadumps
-- Hidden Markov Model Regime detection
+- Hidden Markov Model for regime detection
+- Hierarchical clustering for stock paritrading algorithms